 Our products have been created and approved by Special Forces of different countries by fusing the needs and requirements on packaging as well as contents.
-Tactical Foodpack have also not forgotten about the high energy needs and the comforts of use.
-They use the freshest ingredients and follow the highest of quality standards.
-All their tactical foodpack products also work with just adding cold water as it is not always possible to heat water.
-That makes these product suitable also for alpinists, hikers, and naturally the military.
+Tactical Foodpack has also not forgotten about the high energy needs and the comforts of use.
+They use the freshest ingredients and follow the highest quality standards.
+All their tactical food pack products also work with just adding cold water as it is not always possible to heat water.
+That makes these products suitable also for alpinists, hikers, and naturally the military.
 As Tactical Foodpack has been developed by people working in the most complicated and challenging situations, they are convinced that these foods meet the highest of standards.

 Tactical Foodpack is guided by the Special Forces principle: “Don’t f… with food!” “